DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Background

-Circuit cutting produces a staged pipeline with the same fundamental shape: embarrassingly parallel subcircuit execution followed by a global reconstruction.
-Therefore, the relevant question is not whether parallelism exists, but whether reconstruction and coordination costs dominate the critical path as we scale out \cite{Tang2021CutQC,Zaharia2008LATE,Sergeev2018Horovod}.
-Our evaluation is designed to quantify this boundary empirically.
+Distributed systems research has shown that scalability is frequently capped by coordination and stragglers rather than by idealised parallel work~\cite{DeanGhemawat2004MapReduce,Zaharia2008LATE}.
+Speculative execution (e.g., LATE~\cite{Zaharia2008LATE}), in-memory dataflow~\cite{Zaharia2012RDD}, and task-graph engines such as Ray~\cite{Moritz2018Ray} address these bottlenecks at different levels.
+In distributed ML, parameter-server designs~\cite{Li2014ParameterServer,Ho2013SSP}, lock-free updates~\cite{Recht2011Hogwild}, and collective communication~\cite{Sergeev2018Horovod,Cho2019BlueConnect} all show that aggregation phases can dominate at scale even when compute parallelises cleanly~\cite{Goyal2017LargeBatch,BlumofeLeiserson1999WorkStealing}.
+Circuit cutting produces a staged pipeline with the same fundamental shape---embarrassingly parallel subcircuit execution followed by a global reconstruction barrier---so the relevant question is whether reconstruction and coordination costs dominate the critical path as we scale out~\cite{Tang2021CutQC,Zaharia2008LATE,Sergeev2018Horovod}.
+Our evaluation quantifies this boundary empirically.

-\subsection{Related Work}
+\section{Related Work}

-We organise related work into (i) circuit cutting methods and their overhead models, (ii) hybrid software stacks and execution interfaces, and (iii) distributed systems techniques for scaling estimator-heavy workloads.
+We organise related work into (i)~circuit cutting methods and their overhead models, (ii)~hybrid software stacks and execution interfaces, and (iii)~distributed systems techniques for scaling estimator-heavy workloads.